concerns about moving to puerto rico one year in

 Having a couple of young boys, personal safety was a big concern of ours.
 Sensational stories of rampant gunfire and shootings from some of my coworkers had us fearing the worst.
 Just a few months before our move, a concerned friend and triathlete breathlessly told us about a shooting at a triathlon in Puerto Rico.
 Thankfully, after a year here on the west side of the island, we have no exciting, near-death experiences to speak of.
 In fact, I find it reassuring to see women and children feeling safe enough to walk alone along Cam Playa or in downtown Aguada.
 This goes for property crime as well.
 The developer of our condo said they didn’t have a single item stolen from this work site.
 This stands in stark contrast to a work site they had on the other side of the island, where thieves were brazen enough to steal in broad daylight!
 Having said all this, necessary or not, I do find additional peace of mind in that we live on the third floor of a condo where the front door stays locked.

 One night as I was falling asleep, I felt something tiptoe across my beard.
 I quickly swiped it away and flipped on the lights to see what it was.
 To my horror, it was a roach!
 This traumatic, isolated incident aside, this is another area where we feared the worst, but ultimately discovered our concerns were overblown.
 The fact is we’ve seen no more roaches at our condo here than at our house in Texas; about five in total all year.
+(Update: 9/1/2019 – and none in the last three years!)
 We’ve had success controlling roaches both here and in the states by using roach bait.
 We got rid of the ants in our condo the same way.

 Tree termites are a new problem for us, but after last year’s experience we were ready for them this year.
 When we noticed a few of them start to swarm at dusk after a big rain, we closed the windows, turned out the lights and just went to bed early.
 The next day, we still found some of the bodyless wings they leave behind on our balcony, so we are planning to spray the interior of our condo just to be safe.